Going Wine Tasting with Your Dog at Maryland Vineyards

 Most vineyards will have water bowls available and supplies to clean up after your dog.
 However, you should bring your own just in case.
 Consider bringing food, and their favorite toy.
 Being at the vineyard may be overwhelming for your pooch in the beginning.
 Having their favorite toy will help will help your doggie adjust to the new environment.

 - Leash or not to Leash

 Your dog may be trained without a leash, but you should be prepared to place your dog on a leash.
 Many vineyards do require your dog have a leash.
 When you contact the vineyard, make sure you ask about their leash policy.

 There are some Maryland vineyards that welcome your doggie.
 Sugarloaf Mountain Vineyard is one vineyard that not only welcomes pets, but they host pet friendly events.
 In the fall, they host the Howl-O-Wine for Wags for Hope fundraiser.
 They also have pet pictures event during the Christmas season.

 Here is a list of other Maryland vineyards who are pet friendly wineries.

 Crow Vineyard (Kennedyville, MD)

 I hope these tips will make your wine tasting experience enjoyable for you and your best friend.
 Enjoy your visit.

-Tags: Crow Vineyard & Winery, Great Frogs, maryland wine, Perigeaux Vineyard & Winery, pet friendly wineries, Running Hare Vineyard, Sugarloaf Mountain Vineyard, Tips for bringing your pet to the winery, wine tasting, Wine tasting with your pet
+Tags: Crow Vineyard & Winery, Great Frogs, maryland wine, Perigeaux Vineyard & Winery, pet friendly wineries, Running Hare Vineyard, Sugarloaf Mountain Vineyard, Tips for bringing your pet to the winery, Vineyard Tours, wine tasting, Wine tasting with your pet

 You must log in to post a comment.